MATH-1300-LN01&WBP01

 from the textbook.

-- Exercises due on November 7 Tuesday
+- Exercises due on November 7 Thursday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - Since you can factor x + xy